steffendx/GoNorthWiki/Kortisto.md

 By clicking on the create npc button you can choose a template and create a new npc based on this template.
 If no templates are shown there you will have to create a new template first by clicking on the manage template link in the drop down list.

 ### Moving Npcs or folders to other categories
-If you want to move a npc or folder to a different category you can drag that object onto a different existing folder and drop it there.
+If you want to move an npc or folder to a different category you can drag that object onto a different existing folder and drop it there.
 Afterwards the dragged object will be moved into that category.
 To move an object up a level, a small grey area with a fitting icon will be diplayed while dragging an object.
 If you drop that object in this area, the object will be moved one level up.
 Using drag and drop you can quickly move objects one level up or down.